 The WHSmith Group Charitable Trust is an independent registered charity that aims to support local charities in communities across the UK, and additionally to promote literacy and a love of reading.
 The Trust repurposes the proceeds from the compulsory carrier bag levies to charitable causes that support the community.

 Grants are available for small, charitable organisations in Inner London to relieve poverty, disadvantage and homelessness; assist those who are elderly and infirm, and to support people with disabilities; and enhance education.

 The Henry Plumb Foundation funds young people (18-35) with interests, business ideas, study plans that will lead to a career in the agricultural or food industry.

 This is open to educational establishments and youth organisations.
 Once on this programme, participants can also access the Leader Award, Small Grant Funds and Educational Visits Grant.

-Contracting opportunities for third sector organisations (TSOs) to provide products or deliver services to, or on behalf of, Imperial College London.
+Contracting opportunities for third sector organisations (TSOs) to provide products or deliver services to, or on behalf of Roehampton University.

-Contracting opportunities for third sector organisations (TSOs) to provide products or deliver services to, or on behalf of, Middlesex University.
+Contracting opportunities for third sector organisations (TSOs) to provide products or deliver services to, or on behalf of, University of the Arts London.